How to Write a Great Brief for Your New School Website

 Your existing school website

-If you have an existing website, then you need to answer the following questions:
+If you have an existing school website, then you need to answer the following questions:

 - What’s good about your current website?